Outsourcing Software Testing: All You Need to Know About the Approach

 Myth 3.
 Software testing guarantees 100% bug-free products

 We are totally with you here.
-But QA is not about testing the software against any possible scenario.
+However, QA is not about testing the software against any possible scenario.
 Instead, it is about testing the software against our expectations of user behavior.
 Yet, these expectations are never overwhelming enough.

 And this is where we have to accept the harsh truth – we cannot predict every tiny problem that can happen when using the app, as we do not know how the user will act and what their next request will be.
 Yet, we can always do our best to prevent the maximum of them.